rootnegativ1/unifi-wifi/README.md

 # Unifi Wifi Home Assistant Integration

 Change passwords and generate QR codes for WLANs on UniFi Network controllers.
 Passwords can be custom or random strings using the included services.
-QR codes are located in ```/config/www```.
-Optional binary sensor and image entities can be generated per network SSID.
+QR codes are represented as image entities and can be generated per network SSID.
+These images are located in ```/config/www```.
+If a password is changed through the controller-side web UI, the associated QR code in Home Assistant is automatically updated (based on scan_interval).

 ## Manual Installation
 Download the contents of ```custom_components``` to your ```/config/custom_components``` directory